1099 Deductibles for Contractors: The Essential Guide

 What are the most used 1099 Deductions?

-There are several business expense deductions you can list on Schedule C when completing your 1099.
+You can list several business expense deductions on Schedule C when completing your 1099.
 Ensure you know what you can include to reduce the amount you owe at tax time.

-Here are the 10 most common self-employment tax deduction write-offs for 1099s.
+Here are the 10 most common business tax deductions for 1099s.

 Business Insurance Premiums

 Self-employed individuals who purchased insurance for their self-owned business can deduct it as a business expense.
-Examples of business insurance include fire, flood, malpractice, and general liability.
+Examples of business insurance include fire, flood, malpractice, general liability, and business interruption insurance.

 Business insurance expenses are recorded on line 15.
 You cannot record any personal insurance as a business expense.
 Car insurance is recorded on a different line.